Murder of Ján Kuciak: Arrests made in September

 On 17 September 2018 the prosecutor published a facial composite (identikit) of a person who allegedly could have been involved in the assassination, or may have information about people closely connected to the crime.
 The prosecutor added that the murder had been carried out by professionals as a contract killing.
 A man from Veľká Mača named Marek claiming to know the person from the image was subsequently questioned by police.
 He said it was his former colleague Miroslav Č., then living in Ostrava, who told the media that he did not understand why he was on the identikit.

-On 27 September 2018, heavily armed elite forces from the National Crime Agency (NAKA) arrested eight suspects in Kolárovo.
+On 27 September 2018, heavily armed NAKA forces arrested eight suspects in Kolárovo.
 Three of them, Tomáš Szabó, Miroslav Marček, and Zoltán Andruskó, were charged with the murder and other crimes, and the others were released.
 Minister Denisa Saková announced that around 200 individuals had been questioned in relation to the murder.
 The attorney of Ján Kuciak's family, Daniel Lipšic, commented that "the scale of the investigation, even with help of Europol and other foreign investigative organisations, was unprecedented".

 On Friday 28 September 2018, Alena Zsuzsová was also arrested in relation to the murder, and became the fourth person to be charged with the murder.
 It became clear that releasing the identikit was a tactical move by the police.
 The man pictured was related to one of the accused and after the identikit was released the suspects started to communicate more intensively.

 On 30 September 2018 the prosecution's motion to take all four accused into custody was approved by the Special Criminal Court in Banská Bystrica.